ITINERARY: Sydney → Whitsundays → Cairns → Cape Tribulation → Melbourne → Great Ocean Road

 This is the #1 rated activity in Cape Tribulation, so we decided to book a tour for our group.
 This is an expansive property owned by the Hewett family and it is where they live.
 Angie gave the 4 of us our tour and she was so knowledgeable about the land, ecosystem, history and animal/plant life.
 She gave us so much information as she took us through the forrest and pointed out things as we walked along.
 There are cassowaries that live on their property and although we didn't see one of these rare creatures during the tour (there are only 4000 left in the world), we DID see one walking along the side of the road on our way to the property which was really cool!
 I would say it was definitely worth doing and we learned a lot while getting to experience nature.

 Please consult with your hosts or guides about areas that are good to swim in.
 We were told by our AirBnB hosts about a creek/swimming area up the road that was safe called Emmagen Creek.
 By safe, I mean relatively free of crocodiles.
 Yes, this is terrifying but you do have to be VERY careful and mindful about Saltwater crocs that inhabit this area.
-This means NO swimming at the beach or getting close to the waters edge, especially at dusk.
+This means NO swimming in the ocean or getting close to the waters edge, especially at dusk.
 Again, your hosts will help you out with this and please listen to them.
 If you've heard that everything in Australia wants to kill you, this area is a testament to that.
 You will see signs at every beach warning about the crocs.
 This is not meant to completely scare you off the idea of visiting this area (or Australia in general) but it is just something to be aware of and act accordingly.
 I was freaked out reading about all this stuff before our trip (sharks, jellyfish & crocs, oh my!) but we were fine.
 Also, if you happen to visit during the winter (Australian winter is during our summer!) like we did, you will at least be somewhat free of the jellyfish/stinger risk.

 Luxury House in South Melbourne | South Melbourne